 What issues can you bring up?

-Constituents can get in touch with their local member regarding specific problems or general issues, including:
+You can get in touch with your local member regarding specific problems or general issues, including:

 "You might want to contact your MP about a matter of broader concern, such as passing on your views about foreign policy or the budget, or arguing a case for a different policy approach from the government," says emeritus professor John Warhurst of the School of Politics and International Relations at ANU.
 "You're asking for the MP to pass on your views to the minister or party room.
 A lot might then depend on the influence of your local MP, who could be a member of the opposition or the government – and that makes a difference.